 On September 30, 2018, the Company issued an aggregate of 1,000,000 shares of restricted stock to officers, directors, employees and consultants for services rendered.
 The shares vest 50% on the date of issuance and 50% on the one-year anniversary of the date of issuance.
 The 1,000,000 shares of restricted stock had a fair value of \$990,000 and will be expensed over the vesting period.
-Additionally, on November 10, 2017, 12,000 shares of restricted stock were issued to a director that vest two years from issue date, and on February 20, 2018, 150,000 shares of restricted stock were issued to a consultant that vest ratably over 12 months, bringing the total of restricted shares issued to 1,162,000.
-During the three months ended July 31, 2019, the Company intended to cancel an aggregate of 85,000 unvested shares of the Company's common stock due to termination of employee relationships; however, during the quarter ended October 31, 2019, prior to cancelation of the shares, and after consultations with these former employees and Company counsel, the Company changed its position relative to the 85,000 shares and declared them vested.
-As a result of the vesting, the Company recognized operating expenses of \$84,150.
+Additionally, on November 10, 2017, 12,000 shares of restricted stock that vest two years from issue date were issued to a director, and on February 20, 2018, 150,000 shares of restricted stock that vest ratably over 12 months were issued to a consultant, bringing the total of restricted shares issued to 1,162,000.
+During the three months ended July 31, 2019, the Company intended to cancel an aggregate of 85,000 unvested shares of the Company's common stock due to termination of employee relationships; however, during the quarter ended October 31, 2019, prior to cancelation of the shares, and after consultations with these former employees and Company counsel, the Company recognized operating expenses of \$84,150.

 On September 18, 2019, the Compensation Committee of the Board of Directors awarded Edward Karr, the Company's Chief Executive Officer, President and Director, 200,000 performance-based restricted stock units ("RSUs"), David Rector, the Company's Chief Operating Officer, 75,000 performance-based RSUs and an employee of the Company 50,000 performance-based RSUs pursuant to respective restricted stock unit award agreements.
-The RSUs will vest upon the earlier to occur of (i) a Change in Control (as defined in the 2020 Plan) and (ii) a material discovery of a mineral deposit, as determined by the Compensation Committee of the Board of Directors in its sole discretion.
+The RSUs will vest upon the earlier to occur of (i) a Change in Control (as defined in the 2020 Plan), or (ii) a material discovery of a mineral deposit, as determined by the Compensation Committee of the Board of Directors in its sole discretion.
 The total 325,000 RSUs had a fair value of \$334,750 or \$1.03 per share based on the quoted trading price on the date of grant and will be expensed upon the occurrence of the vesting term.